Our babies change us at our very core forever, no matter how we meet them.

 Over 26 studies across 17 countries involving more than 15,000 women created a clear picture that "women allocated to continuous support were...less likely to report negative ratings of or feelings about their childbirth experience." - Continuous Support for Women During Childbirth

 I am a mother, aunt, sister, friend, and DONA International certified doula.
-I've had three birth experiences of my own, each one unique.
+I've had four birth experiences of my own, each one unique.
 My doula was instrumental in making me feel empowered in my birth process, through the choices that came easily and those that were difficult.
 It is my goal to provide physical, emotional, and mental comfort and support during your childbirth, but also to simply be present with you and your partner as you navigate your own unique experience.

 Meet Nancy